 - Python 3.5 upgrade: Working across all projects, the community introduced support for Python 3.5 to be ready for Python 2.x end-of-life in 2020 and also to take advantage of new features and increased performance in the future.

 Download OpenStack Pike and give it a go.
-If you have experience with OpenStack, let me know your thoughts on the latest release or if you have general thoughts on OpenStack, let’s discuss in the comments below and as always thanks for reading!
+If you have experience with OpenStack, let me know your thoughts on the latest release or if you have general thoughts on OpenStack, let’s discuss on Twitter and as always thanks for reading!